Skip to main content

 1 mentions Positive Neutral Negative

-The humor in the game is highlighted by a particularly funny jumpscare in one of the worlds, adding a playful and unexpected moment, though some desired comedic elements like an "eat the entire universe" level were missing in the main stages.
+The game's humor is highlighted by a particularly funny jumpscare in one of the worlds, adding a lighthearted and surprising element to the experience.
+However, some expected comedic features, like an "eat the entire universe" level, are missing from the main content.

 Skip Game Offers